help-me-mom/ng-mocks/README.md

 });
 ```

-Profit, now initialization of the component with the mock service does not throw the error anymore.
+Profit, now initialization of the component does not throw the error anymore.

-If we want to do it in all tests, we might use [`ngMocks.defaultMock`](#ngmocksdefaultmock).
+If we want to do it for all tests globally, we might use [`ngMocks.defaultMock`](#ngmocksdefaultmock).

 ```typescript
 ngMocks.defaultMock(TodoService, () => ({